Air strikes said to hit Islamic State oil refineries in Syria

 A U.S. official said on Sept.
 24 that the United States believed Mohsin al-Fadhli, leader of the Khorasan group, had been killed in a strike a day earlier, but the Pentagon said later it was still investigating.

 But in a tweet on Sept.
-27, a jihadist offered condolences for the death of Fadhli, SITE, a U.S.-based organisation that monitors militant groups online, said on Sunday.
+27, a jihadist offered condolences for the death of Fadhli, SITE, a U.S.-based organization that monitors militant groups online, said on Sunday.

 In Washington, Tony Blinken, deputy White House national security adviser, said on Sunday that officials could not yet confirm the death.